2020 Zagreb flash flood: Response

 President Zoran Milanović, Prime Minister Andrej Plenković and Mayor Milan Bandić expressed their condolences for the deceased firefighter and his family.
-Mayor Bandić said the city would help with flood damages, but denied local government's responsibility for the damages.
-He said that damages were "minimal", the "cause was chiefly do-it-yourself [construction]", and the flood would have been "forgotten in 24 hours" if it were not for the deceased firefighter.
+Mayor Bandić said the city would help with flood damage, but denied local government's responsibility for the damage.
+He said that damage was "minimal", the "cause was chiefly do-it-yourself [construction]", and the flood would have been "forgotten in 24 hours" if it were not for the deceased firefighter.
 These comments were criticised by the opposition and by residents affected by the floods.
 The residents and neighbourhood councils were initially given less than two days to file damage claims and have them relayed to the city government.
 The deadline was later extended by one week after requests from opposition parties.
 The city government reported receiving 2,277 damage claims, of which 1,738 were accepted.
 Mayor Bandić stated that the flood did not fulfill the requirements for proclaiming a state of natural disaster because it caused less than 1 billion kuna (€130 million) in damage.
 Although Bandić initially promised compensation of up to 50,000 kuna (€6,600) or accommodation in public housing, in February 2021, the City requested further documentation for the claims, and announced that uninsured flood victim households would receive lump sum payments of 3,000 to 12,000 kuna (€400–1,580) as compensation.

 News reports covered the poor shape of storm drains in Zagreb, the maintenance of which had ceased after the earthquake, according to ViO director.
 ViO and the city also received criticism for poor sewerage design from residents of a number of flooded neighbourhoods, citing recurring flooding issues that started after sewer or road works.
 Residents of Jazbina street blamed the city's 2011 street reconstruction, which re-routed storm runoff around the 614 m long Jazbina retention, for recurrent flooding at heavy rainfall.
 Newspapers questioned why the city of Varaždin, 60 km north of Zagreb, saw more rainfall from the same storm system (128 mm), yet did not experience significant flooding as in Zagreb.
 An expert credited lower intensity of rainfall in Varaždin, different terrain, and better sewerage maintenance.

 On 28 July, Mayor Bandić announced the city would sue Hrvatske vode for "stealing 450 million kuna [€60 million] in utility charges" from Zagreb residents.
 Opposition politicians criticised Bandić's response, blaming the disaster on a lack of communication between the City and Hrvatske vode, and a long-term state of disrepair of utility services in Zagreb, citing frequent water and district heating outages, open sewers near the city centre, and sinkholes opening up on street surfaces.